W4RH4WK/periboard-335-disassembly/README.md

 ![Back](images/03.jpg)

 - Pry off the plastic covering the cable.
-  This reveals two additional screws that need to be removed.

 ![Plastic Cover](images/06.jpg)

+- Two additional screws are now revealed that need to be removed.

 ![Plastic Cover Off](images/07.jpg)